AndreyMeloMafra/Robotic_bull/README.md

 # -robotic_bull
-#h1 created for a new solution of bullfight, using arduino
+# created for a new solution of bullfight, using arduino
+## Used sensors
+- HC-SR04
+- SHARP 2y0A02 F 57